Nutrition

 What Is Muscle Protein Synthesis?

-“When muscle protein synthesis exceeds muscle protein breakdown, muscle hypertrophy [also known as muscle growth] occurs,” says Dr. Nima.
+“When muscle protein synthesis exceeds muscle protein breakdown, muscle hypertrophy (aka muscle growth) occurs,” says Dr. Nima.
 “Muscle hypertrophy is dependent on the balance between muscle protein synthesis and breakdown and can be influenced by many factors, including nutrition and exercise.”

 Dietary protein-derived essential amino acids act as signals to induce muscle protein synthesis.
 Differences in protein types and sources result in differences in the magnitude of the muscle protein synthesis response, largely because of the differences in the availability of essential amino acids (and L-leucine in particular) to the muscle.
 This availability depends on different factors, including a protein’s essential amino acid composition and overall content.
 Suboptimal protein sources are associated with a lower essential amino acid content or shortage in a specific amino acid such as L-leucine, L-lysine, or L-methionine.
 All these amino acids are needed for protein synthesis and lack of one or more will compromise the protein synthesis response.* (1)

 In other words, protein quality—and not just how much you're consuming—can be a pretty big factor here.
 That means considering the amino acid profile of the protein source in question.
 Certain animal protein sources provide a strong stimulus in muscle protein synthesis, and recently it’s been shown that certain plant-based proteins have a relatively high and balanced amino acid content.
-For example, soy protein has essential amino acid contents that meet the requirements as recommended by the World Health Organization/Food and Agriculture Organization of the United Nations/United Nations University (WHO/FAO/UNU), and pea protein comes really close (falling short on methionine).
+For example, soy protein has essential amino acid contents that meet the requirements as recommended by the World Health Organization/Food and Agriculture Organization of the United Nations/United Nations University (WHO/FAO/UNU), and pea protein comes really close (falling short on methionine - which is why we added L-Methionine to our Essential Protein to provide a complete amino acid profile).
 This information suggests certain plant proteins could be effective alternatives to animal proteins for a meaningful stimulation of muscle protein synthesis, especially if you consider pairing certain plant-based options together.* (3)

-Timing.
-When should protein your protein be consumed?
+How long does protein synthesis last?
 Muscle protein synthesis is short lived and lasts around 4-5 hours.
-Therefore, consuming protein in regular intervals throughout the day is needed to help maximize net muscle protein accretion at rest, and timing protein consumption after exercise also further potentiates this effect.
+Our bodies thrive on consistency so consuming protein in regular intervals throughout the day is needed to help maximize muscle growth at rest, and timing protein consumption after exercise is also a key factor in this process.

 Another way of putting it?
 “It’s true that you need to move it or lose it," says Dr. Nima.
 "Resistance exercise combats the loss of muscle mass, which is particularly important for older adults.”

 For increasing muscle mass through exercise, Dr. Nima says that “resistance training with a moderate number of reps (6−12), short rest intervals (60 seconds), multiple sets (3−6), and moderate loads (around 60−80% of your 1 rep max), with subsequent increases in training volume (12–28 sets per muscle, per week) generates greater metabolic stress which better stimulates muscle hypertrophy.”
-An important note: Maintaining proper form and technique throughout is essential.
+Studies also show longer rest periods lead to a greater muscle protein synthetic response.
+(8) An important note: Maintaining proper form and technique throughout is essential.
 You don’t want to injure yourself in the process, which can be counterproductive in attempting to enhance muscle protein synthesis, and the maintenance or gain of lean muscle mass.

 Resources: